 “I’m really humbled to win this year’s award.
 I’m incredibly passionate about the arts and the inclusive enjoyment the industry provides to the wider community – I’m proud to have been part of staging world class events right here in New Zealand,” says Paterson.

-Metlifecare are proud sponsors of the The Metlifecare Senior New Zealander of the Year Award recognising those aged 60 and over who have made an outstanding contribution to the country through their chosen field and are role models for the wider community.
+Metlifecare proudly sponsor The Metlifecare Senior New Zealander of the Year Award recognising those aged 60 and over who have made an outstanding contribution to the country through their chosen field, and are role models for the wider community.

 Our CEO Glen Sowry says the calibre of entrants and finalists was as strong as ever this year.